International Exchange Program

 - Health insurance

-- Housing: Exchange students are typically housed in the North Georgia Suites.
+- Housing: Exchange students are typically housed in any of our apartment-style residence halls.

 - Meal plans: Exchange students are required to purchase a meal plan.